dmd-program/dmd-100/practice/object_story.md

 3. Include the following characters
   - Protagonist
   - Antagonist
 4. Write a story.
-Use these structural components as a gudie:
+Use these structural components as a guide:
   - The world as it was
   - And then one day...
   - Raising the stakes